nirv939/Mass-find-and-replace/README.md

 # Mass-find-and-replace
 Java mass find and replace.
-For us with .txt files
+For use with .txt files only.
+All other file types will be ignored by the program.